RoeiOfri/homebridge-palgate-opener/README.md

 If you wish that the gate will open automaticlly by setting location service automation please use `switch` as `accessoryType` value.

 # Attention!
-Obtaining token via the tool will cause Pal Gate token to be revoked hence it will no longer work for your phone number until you will re-sign to the Pal Gate app which will cause the HomeKit token to be revoked.
+Obtaining token via the tool will cause Pal Gate phone APP token to be revoked hence it will no longer work for your phone number (using the app) until you will re-sign to the Pal Gate app which will cause the HomeKit token to be revoked (thus HomeKit plugin will not work).

 # FAQ
 ### Can I control more than one Pal Gate barriers?
-Currently no.
+Yes you can! just insert the block more than once with different name, token and deviceID and it should work just fine.
 ### Will I still be able to use the PalGate app on my phone?
 No, if you reopen the app you will be asked to re-authorize therefore the token obtained via CLI will get revoked and HomeKit will not be able communicate with the gate any more.
 ### I re-signed to PalGate app and now I can't control the gate via HomeKit, what do I do?